xerolinux/XeroHub/content/posts/nvidia-560xx/index.md

 sudo downgrade nvidia-dkms nvidia-settings nvidia-utils opencl-nvidia libxnvctrl lib32-opencl-nvidia lib32-nvidia-utils
 ```

-Make sure to select **R555** from the list for each of the packages being downgraded.
+Make sure to select whatever previous working ones were from the list for each of the packages being downgraded.
 Could be from your local cache if you did not clear it or will be downloaded.
 Once that's done, you will be prompted if you want to add the affected packages to *pacman*'s ignore list, please make sure you answer with `y` to all, otherwise drivers will get upgraded next time there's an update.

 ### Wrapping up